simon-ritchie/apysc/docs_src/source/dblclick.md

 def on_double_click(e: ap.MouseEvent[ap.Rectangle], options: dict) -> None:
     """
-    The handler will be called when the rectangle is double clicked.
+    The handler that the rectangle calls when double-clicked.

     Parameters
     ----------